MattSmithereens/beep/README.md

-# To Beep or not to Beep?
+# To Beep or Not to Beep?

 #### Epicodus Intro to Programming: Weekly Independent Project
 Friday June 8th, 2018